wadael/neoloadcsvskelgen/README.md

 into the plugins subfolder of your Neo4j server and restart your server.

 You are almost done.
 Some editing of *neo4j.conf* is needed.
-At the end of the file, you need to add
+At the end of the file, you need give authorizations to my package.
+Add those lines at the end of your *neo4j.conf* file

     dbms.security.procedures.unrestricted=wadael.*
     dbms.security.procedures.whitelist=wadael.*